MiguelReisM/MiguelReisM/README.md

 ### ACADEMIC SITUATION
 - Complete high school (Santa Virginia College).
 - Technologist's degree in Computer Technician.
-- In the process of majoring in Science of Technology at University Anhembi Morumbi (the sixth semester completed by the end of 2022), and fully graduation at the end of 2023.
+- In the process of majoring in Science of Technology at University Anhembi Morumbi (fully graduation at the end of 2023).

 ### PROGRAMMING LANGUAGES